 A: Teachers are not required to tutor or prepare students for testing out.
 There are a limited number of textbooks available for the students to check out of the Counseling Office.

-1. Consider the following:
+1. Consider the following information.

 When considering testing out of a class, students and parents should make sure that this will not have an adverse effect on a student’s future plans.
 For example, if a student wants to be able to compete in athletics at the collegiate level, he or she will need to pass the eligibility standards of the NCAA.
 The NCAA does not consider classes completed through credit-by-exam as NCAA approved core courses.
 Additionally, some universities will not count as core courses any courses earned through testing out.

-3. Wait for your results.
+3. Wait for your result.